luthfifathurrahman/USA-House-Price-Portfolio-Project/README.md

 		- Showing The Information of The Data
 		- Checking The Outliers
 	- Data Cleansing
 		- Checking The id Column.
     		- Checking The date Column.
     		- Checking The price Column.
+    			- Visualization.
     		- Checking The bedrooms Column.
+    			- Visualization.
     		- Checking The bathrooms Column.
+    			- Visualization.
     		- Checking The sqft_living, sqft_lot, sqft_living15, sqft_lot15, and sqft_above Column.
+    			- Visualization.
     		- Checking The floors Column.
+    			- Visualization.
     		- Checking The waterfront Column.
+    			- Visualization.
     		- Checking The view Column.
+    			- Visualization.
     		- Checking The condition Column.
+    			- Visualization.
     		- Checking The grade Column.
+    			- Visualization.
     		- Checking The sqft_basement Column.
+    			- Visualization.
     		- Checking The yr_built Column.
+    			- Visualization.
     		- Checking The yr_renovated Column.
+    			- Visualization.
     		- Checking The zipcode Column.
+    			- Visualization.
     		- Checking The lat Column.
     		- Checking The long Column.
   	- Data Exploration.
 		- Looking For The Highest Price.
 		- Looking For The Lowest Price.
 		- Looking For The Average Price For Bedrooms.
 		- Looking For The Average Price For Bathrooms.
 		- Looking For The Average Price For Floors.
 		- Looking For The Average Price For Waterfront.
 		- Looking For The Average Price For Basement.
 		- Looking For The Average Price For Renovated.
 		- Looking For The Average Price in Every ZIP Code.
 		- Checking The Distribution of The Building On The Washington Map.
 	- Machine Learning
 		- Removing Duplicates in The Data
 		- Removing Outliers in The Data
 		- Label Encoding on The Dataset
 		- Separating Features and Labels
 		- Preparing Training, Testing, And Validating Dataset
 		- Building A Machine Learning Linear Regression Model
 		- Building A Machine Learning Random Forest Regressor Model
 		- Building A Machine Learning Decision Tree Regressor Model
 		- Building A Machine Learning Lasso Model
 		- Building A Machine Learning Ridge Model
 		- Comparing The Machine Learning Model

 ## Conclusion